Skip to main content

 Clear adapter and credential boundaries

-Document adapters, credentials, allowed actions, network access, and storage paths before connecting real work.
+Document adapters, credentials, allowed actions, network access, cost limits, and storage paths before connecting real work.

 04